Mikep89/etl_with_dbt_and_composer/README.md

 2. LMIA applications by Employer
 3. LMIA applications by Quarter

-Once it was transformed, a full review of the columns availabe were completed and testing for available values as well as metadata was added to the columns.
+Once it was transformed, a full review of the columns availabe were completed and testing was added to the dbt job.
+Metadata was also completed and the documentation was generated.

 ## Visualization
 Finally data was visualized using looker studio